 In case of an emergency evacuation during class, students must gather at the designated assembly point nearest to the classroom.
-The assembly point for this classroom is the Social Science Food Court
+The assembly point for this classroom is Education Block Food Court.

 Safewalk:

 The Safewalk program provides volunteers to walk students safely to their destination anywhere on campus.
 This service is free and available 24 hrs/day, 365 days a year.
 Call 403-220-5333.